Keysight/cyperf/cyperfcli/README.md

 ## CyPerf Community Edition

-CyPerf Community Edition is an easy-to-use command line tool designed for testing networks by generating different kinds of network traffic to measure performance metrices like bandwidth, connection rate capacity, etc. It supports throughput up to 10 Gbps and connection rate up to 100K connections per second.
+CyPerf Community Edition (CE) is a free stateful network traffic generator derived from the award-winning commercial network application and security test solution – CyPerf.

-CyPerf Community Edition also provides different types of statistics for a deeper insight into the network’s performance behaviour.
+CyPerf CE features a flexible and easy to use command line tool designed for testing end to end networks or network devices by generating stateful network traffic unlocking access to key performance metrics – e.g., bandwidth, connection rate, capacity, etc. It supports throughput of up to 10 Gbps and connection rates up to 100K connections per second.
+To review the main feature set included in CyPerf Community Edition and CyPerf Commercial please navigate to the relevant section below.

 - [Installation steps](#Installation-steps)
 - [Qualified platforms](#qualified-platforms)